UPDATED: February 8, 2021 |

-On the other hand, until the state of Florida enacts legislature to actually regulate and require licensure for homewatch (home watch) practices, there are state registrations and local licenses that can be obtained to let the public and your potential new clients know that you are serious about running your homewatch business legitimately.
+On the other hand, until the state of Florida enacts legislature to actually regulate and require licensure for homewatch (home watch) practices, there are state registrations and local county documentation that can be obtained to let the public and your potential new clients know that you are serious about running your homewatch business legitimately.

 First off, once you properly and legitimately setup and start your business, your business will be registered with the Florida Division of Corporations.
 Be sure to keep your business in ‘active’ status.
 This is completed by you as the business owner paying an annual fee and filing your annual report each year.
 When you file your annual report, you will be given the opportunity to update all your current business contact info, board of directors info, etc. This to me is very important; because you are letting the public know who you and your business are and that you are not hiding behind some ‘made up fly by night operation’.

-Secondly, be sure to apply for your county local business license.
-Where I live it’s called the Lee County Local Business Tax Receipt.
+Secondly, be sure to apply for your county’s local business tax receipt.
+Where I live, it’s called the Lee County Local Business Tax Receipt.
 It has my business name and address on it, it states “May engage in the business of Property Management” (or whatever category you want to be identified with), and it is good for one year.
 Which means you will need to apply for a new one each year you are in business.
 Now some professionals may tell you that if you don’t have a commercial ‘brick and mortar’ office site because you are running your homewatch business through your personal residence with clients not going to and from your home, that you don’t really need one.
 My suggestion is that you get one anyway.
-By you maintaining this local license, you are once again telling your clients that you are serious about what you do.
+By you maintaining this local business tax receipt, you are once again telling your clients that you are serious about what you do.
 However, this is where some people get confused whether homewatch is licensed or not.
 In the 90’s and early 2000’s, the Lee and Collier County’s “Local Business Tax Receipt” used to say “Local Business Tax License”.
 So many people got used to saying they were licensed and so the term “Licensed” stuck over the years.
 That is why many Florida homewatch business owners still today say they are licensed.
 I know because I used to be one of those.
 I have now steered away from using the word “Licensed” because it insinuates there is a license for homewatch (home watch) in the state of Florida.
 So, I just make it a point to tell all my clients that there isn’t any license available for homewatch (home watch) in the state of Florida…it just doesn’t exist.
 If there was, we would absolutely have one.